khowling/aks-deploy-arm/README.md

 In addition, the script has been designed to be incorporated it into your CI/CD tools to fully automate  environment creation

+#### Resource Group after script deployment

 ![portal-image](portal.png)

+***

 ## Running the Script

 There are 2 ways to run the script

-* It's **highly** recommended to run the script using this **[app](https://khcommon.z6.web.core.windows.net?v=v1.8)**, this will guide you through a series of questions where you can specify your cluster, application and networking needs.
+It's **highly** recommended to run the script using this **[app](https://khcommon.z6.web.core.windows.net?v=v1.8)**, this will guide you through a series of questions where you can specify your cluster, application and networking needs.
 This results in the command line you can then paste into your linux terminal (or cloud shell) to launch the script.

+#### app screen

 ![portal-image](app.png)

+***

-* Alternatively, you can manually run the script, constructing your own command line options, this is a great option once you have been through the app once, and you want to add to your automated release process
+Alternatively, you can manually run the script, constructing your own command line options, this is a great option once you have been through the app once, and you want to add to your automated release process